 We’ve previously discussed how your little one starts communicating through gestures since they’re around 5 months and how different types of gestures impact their learning process.
 We’ve also mentioned the discovery of how preschoolers use gestures to better understand a situation and how this correlates to their efficacy when doing a task.
-Here we’ll briefly talk about gestures and how they impact children’s problem-solving skills.
+Today, we’ll briefly talk about gestures and how they impact children’s problem-solving skills.

 Around this time, you’ll notice that your child is starting to understand simple concepts like the difference between big and small.
-As you continue to foster their cognitive development, you’ll see how they start understanding numbers, spatial prepositions, and make mental representations of an object.
+As you continue to foster their cognitive development, you’ll see how they start understanding numbers, spatial prepositions, and making mental representations of an object.
 You might notice that they even understand a lot more words than they can say.
 It’s been demonstrated that adults and children express their cognitive understanding through gestures before they are able to put it into words, especially when learning something new.

 When children explain how they understand a problem-solving procedure, they often express some aspects of their knowledge with gestures and not words.
-Studies show that children from 18 months to 6 years of age learn more when performing the task of solving a wooden-block puzzle when their parents provided concrete gestures.
+Studies show that children from 18 months to 6 years of age learn more when performing the task of solving a wooden-block puzzle when their parents provide concrete gestures.
 When the caregivers used gestures, like touching and referencing the objects, the children used their approach to arrange the pieces together.
 When parents provided pointing and a hands-on demonstration, the children learned how to manipulate and rotate the pieces to fit in less time.
 And when the adult guided the child on how to arrange the pieces, the kid was able to adjust them.
 Using gestures provides instructional input, thus children are more likely to alter their problem-solving strategies, benefiting their learning.

-Here are some ideas for where to use gestures and practice problem-solving skills with your child:
+Here are some ideas to use gestures and solve problems with your child

 - Sorting games: Practice sorting all their toys by color, size, or shape.
 You can get creative and use other categories like animals, cars, balls.